tagatac/bagoup/README.md

 [Baskup](http://peterkaminski09.github.io/baskup/).
 It exports all of the conversations saved in Messages to readable, searchable text files.

+# "Installation"
+In your GOPATH:

+`git clone git@github.com:tagatac/bagoup.git`

 # Usage
 ## Copy chat.db
 The Messages database is a protected file in Mac OS, so to backup your messages, you first need to copy it to an unprotected folder outside of the terminal.
 See [this article](https://appletoolbox.com/seeing-error-operation-not-permitted-in-macos-mojave/) for more details.

-1. Clone this repo into your GOPATH `git clone git@github.com:tagatac/bagoup.git`.
 1. Open Finder.
 1. Navigate to **~/Library/Messages**.
 1. Right-click on **chat.db**, and click **Copy "chat.db"** in the context menu.